 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

 Does the headset work as normal now?
-If yes, then congrats on resolving the problem!
+If yes, then congrats!
 But if the no audio issue persists, you can head to the next fix below.

 Fix 4 – Configure the sound settings correctly

 If Logitech G933 headset is not set as the default playback device, the sound may not come out of this device.
 Follow the instructions to check your sound settings.
 If it’s not correctly configured, just make it right.

 - Type control panel in the search box and click Control Panel.